zarinpy/django-challenge/Doc.md

 ### Throttling and Rate Limiting:
 - **Rate Limit API Endpoints:** Implement rate limiting on the purchase endpoints to control the number of requests a user can make within a certain time frame, preventing excessive requests and reducing the chance of race conditions.

-### Additional Recommendations:
-- **Error Handling:** Clearly communicate to users when a ticket they attempted to buy is no longer available due to concurrent purchases.
-- **Logging and Monitoring:** Implement logging mechanisms to monitor and track potential race conditions.
-This helps in identifying issues and implementing improvements.

-Combining these strategies can significantly reduce the likelihood of race conditions during ticket sales.
-It’s essential to test these mechanisms thoroughly to ensure they work effectively under various scenarios and loads.